gsa-tts-archived/handbook/pages/about-us/centers-of-excellence/operations/supervisor-responsibilities.md

 title: Supervisor responsibilities
 ---

 Supervisor responsibilities are generally outlined in the [TTS New Supervisor Playbook]({% page "supervisor-resources/new-supervisor-playbook/" %}) and the [TTS Supervisors Guide](https://docs.google.com/document/d/14bSqkCzfxvf5lI7k_LwSK8MLDnImqjrQFTXrtTcwcEY/edit#heading=h.5m4e2v6ntbj1).
-[Performance plans]({% page "about-us/tts-consulting/operations/performance/" %}) also lay out specific expectations for TTSC supervisors.
+[Performance plans]({% page "about-us/centers-of-excellence/operations/performance/" %}) also lay out specific expectations for TTS supervisors.

-At a high-level, TTSC supervisors are expected to provide their direct reports with:
+At a high-level, TTS supervisors are expected to provide their direct reports with:

 - Being a thought partner and reviewer for engagement work, ensuring the deliverables meet quality standards *and* advance the engagement goals
 - Help completing administrative tasks